 Neck pain is a common medical condition and can affect anyone.
 It can range from minor which can subside on its own within a few days or it can also be intense and affect a person’s everyday activities.

 Neck pain can be a result of various disorders or common infections.
 It can also be the result of uncomfortable position when sleeping or using mobile phones and computers.
-Engaging in sports and getting involved in vehicular accidents are also among the common risk factors for neck pain.
+Engaging in sports and getting involved in vehicular accidents are also among the common risk factors for neck pain and causes of whiplash.

 Symptoms of neck pain also vary widely.
 It can be as simple as experiencing difficulties when tilting or turning your head.
 You may also feel a sharp pain in one spot on your neck.
 In some cases, the symptoms may include numbness in other areas of your body such as your shoulders and arms.
 You may also struggle to lift or grip objects.

 Pain can be temporary but it can also be a sign of a serious issue that requires immediate medical attention.
 If the pain or discomfort persists, it’s best to see a healthcare professional as soon as you can.
 This way, your pain can be properly diagnosed and an appropriate treatment plan can also be prepared for you.